loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

 * What is EBS?
   * A virtual disk in the cloud
-  * Elastic Block Store (EBS) allows you to create storage volumes and attach them to Amazon EC2 instances.
+  * Elastic Block Store (EBS) allows you to create storage volumes and attach them to Amazon EC2 instances
 * EBS Volume Types
 <table>
     <tbody>